There is no perfect cam site. The best cam site for you is the one that fits with your personal vision, personality, and goals.

 Many of these masquerade as their own site but in reality they’re just a white label or front for the main contender and if you sign up through them, they’ll take a cut every time you get paid.
 Some do offer value for this exchange, but many will never be heard from again and you’ll be working for the site, and getting paid by the site, and you might hardly notice that you’re missing 3% off every paycheck.
 But that will add up.

-Explore at your own risk but stay away from internetmodeling.com (also webcammodels.com – same company) cuz they do that thing but it’s like 15%.
+Explore at your own risk but stay away from internetmodeling.com (also webcammodels.com – same company) cuz they do that thing but it’s like 15% and when you actually do the math on your earnings it comes out around 43% from total.

-Pick a site to learn the ropes.
-You can expand from there when you’re ready.
+I know it’s hard but your whole life is ahead.
+Pick one site to learn the ropes.
+You can grow from there when you’re ready.

 You can always switch sites or work on multiple sites as long as you don’t get caught up in studio contracts that prevent you from doing so.